 Both cult classic and artistic achievement, the film is one of the few of its kind to eschew exploitation in favor of atmosphere and style.
 It has been praised by Camille Paglia in her landmark work of scholarship Sexual Personae, and has influenced many vampires on screen since — most recently (and notably) Lady Gaga’s turn as “The Countess” in television’s American Horror Story: Hotel (2015).

 In the end, it is Seyrig’s performance that pulls everything together — style and substance.
-Often overlooked among those films that should be considered the best of the vampire genre, Daughters of Darkness is currently streaming free for subscribers to Amazon Prime Video.
+Often overlooked among those films that should be considered the best of the vampire genre, Daughters of Darkness is well worth seeking out.